Azure/azure-sdk/docs/python/implementation.md

 {% include requirement/MUST id="python-codestyle-pep484" %} provide type hints [PEP484](https://www.python.org/dev/peps/pep-0484/) for publicly documented classes and functions.

 - See the [suggested syntax for Python 2.7 and 2.7-3.x straddling code](https://www.python.org/dev/peps/pep-0484/#suggested-syntax-for-python-2-7-and-straddling-code) for guidance for Python 2.7 compatible code.
+Do not do this for code that is Python 3 specific (e.g. `async` clients.)

 ### Threading